slaclab/sdf-docs/accounts-and-access.md

 If you are a SLAC employee, affiliated researcher, or user facility user, you are eligible for a SDF account.

 !> SDF uses Windows Active Directory for authentication.
-As such, your existing SLAC Unix account will not work with SDF.
+Both a SLAC unix and windows account are needed, although you will be logging in to SDF with your windows password.

 As we transition from our legacy authentication technologies, you will need a SLAC ID to utilise SDF (The SLAC ID account is the same as our SLAC Windows account):